 Lobbying Code of Conduct

-Ministerial staff are expected to comply with the Lobbying Code of Conduct which sets out requirements ministerial staff are expected to meet in relation to contact with lobbyists.
-The code also prohibits certain lobbying activities by former ministerial staff for 12 months after they cease employment under the MOP(S) Act.
+The Code also prohibits certain lobbying activities by former ministerial staff at the Adviser level or above for 12 months after they cease employment under the MOP(S) Act.

 Fair Work Information Statement